Skip to main content

 Amira Hegazy / Unsplash

 If you have a plant sitting in a pot that’s at least 12 inches, you can definitely place a Christmas skirt beneath it to get that holiday vibe.
 Velvety, embroidered skirts are easy to source during the holidays in any home goods store or online.
 If you want to create one that’s more custom to the planter that you have, you can also get crafty.
-Pick out a fabric to your liking (burgundy and white make for classic Christmas skirts), cut and seam along the outside, then iron on holiday-themed embroidered patches.
-While these are classically associated with Christmas trees, you can also choose fabrics patterned or themed around different holidays, seasons, or aesthetics.

-Place trailing plants on your mantle
+Place trailing plants on your mantel

-Alongside your poinsettias and paperwhites, place a trailing plant on your mantle.
-Plants such as ivy, pothos, and philodendron can add a cozy, rustic feel to any space.
+Alongside your poinsettias and paperwhites, place a trailing plant on your mantel.
+Plants such as ivy, pothos, and philodendrons can add a cozy, rustic feel to any space.
 They look especially inviting at the base of candle holders (just keep them away from flames!).
 You can attach ornaments to stems and nodes for a festive look as well — just make sure that your planter is heavy enough or securely attached to the mantle so that it doesn’t tip over.

 Terrarium ornament